 Sustainably sourced cocoa

-Our long term priority is to support our partners at origin whilst continuing to build our ability to deliver sustainably sourced cocoa in which our clients can have the upmost confidence.
+Our long term priority is to support our partners whilst continuing to build our ability to deliver sustainably sourced cocoa in which our clients can have the upmost confidence.